 The only thing that made sense, was to build a set of authoring tools.
 And I found that the ideas expressed among the previous generation of engineers made quite a reasonable definition for a general-purpose, yet domain-specific, programming language.

 Listening to people and building a language that would allow them to more directly achieve their ends, was something I'd done a number of times already.
-It typically is a step that needs to preceed any kind of visual representation of non-visual structure.
-You need to find a notation, a mathematical characterization, which is accurate.
+It typically is a step that needs to precede any kind of visual representation of non-visual structure.
+You need to find notations, a mathematically and logically-consistent technical characterization, which is accurate.
 Only after that, can you attempt to reformulate the tool in a manner that is even harder to build: a simple visual representation of a complex reality.
 This isn't true of easy ideas, but it's definitely true of complex, barely extracted ideas.

 The language, sd_rpl, was written in Lex, Yacc and C/C++.
 It allowed the definition of map-to-card-deck behavior, the creation of cards and their interlinking (with a very special kind of querying among already constructed cards), and an overall hypercard flow for the user.
 This along with heavily massaged geographic data and other content such as Michelin guides, shaped by card templates designed with the help of a WYSIWYG Naviken editor I built (written in Tcl/Tk, a nice tool at the time, which I only looked at because I'd hung out with Jon Ousterhout when he visited Intel HQ 10 years earlier).
 This system, with lots of awk, shell scripts, Make, and M4, generated the image for the Naviken-standard compact disc.